CecchiLinux/wikipedia-geoEdits/README.md

 The software consists of several parts:

 - **Phase 1**: IP addresses resolution [complete parallelism]

+  - create the main input RDD from external data
+  - transform it to define new RDD with geographic coordinates
+  - flatMap() and reduceByKey() to focus the study on categories
+  - persist() the intermediate RDD that will need to be reused.

-- **Phase 2**: filtering categories and clustering coordinates [parallelism with local reduce]
+- **Phase 2**: define regions [parallelism with shuffling]

+  - define new RDD using filter() for the selected categories.
+  - apply the KMeans algorithm on the whole set of coordinates to define regions

-- **Phase 3**: date analysis [parallelism with local reduce]
+- **Phase 3**: data distribution analysis [parallelism with shuffling]

+  - define new RDD count occurrences of categories on each region
+  -

 - **Phase 4**: map print [no parallelism]

 #### Phase 1 - IP addresses resolution [complete parallelism]

 The goal is to get the association of edits with the location (coordinates) once and for all.
 The "Parsed Wikipedia edit history" consists in 116.590.856 contributions (8GB text file).
 Each anonymous contribution has an IP address (33.875.047 contributions).
+Spark, we normally try to read our data in from multiple different machines.
+To make this possible, each worker needs to be able to find the start of a new record.
+I use bzip2 compression format that allow that.

 The software convert them into integers and look for the nearest location in the IP2LOCATION database.

 To boost the IP resolution the SW exploits the database structure.